 - 8. SFFAS 49 Paragraph 20 describes certain risk-based characteristics that serve as conclusive evidence that a public-private partnership possesses risk of loss, indicating that disclosures should be provided.
 If any one of the conclusive risk-based characteristics is met, the P3 arrangement or transaction should be disclosed.
 Paragraph 21 describes certain suggestive risk-based characteristics that serve as evidence that P3s may possess risk of loss and require disclosure and should be considered in the aggregate.
 Each suggestive risk-based characteristic requires entity judgment as each characteristic is analyzed in connection with the other suggestive risk characteristics. - 9.
 A reporting entity's analysis for P3s should include a review of contractual agreements, guarantees, insurance, and indemnification strategies, along with private partner debt and equity.
 What specific risks within these agreements might give rise to conclusive and suggestive risk characteristics described in Pars.
 20-21 when considering the need for disclosures? - 10.
-By nature, P3s are a form of investment that may also contain debt and equity funding as well and transfer or share various forms of risk among the P3 partners.
-Reporting entity management should have completed an evaluation of the structure of each agreement and documented the reward and risk composition from each P3 relationship.
-The various forms of inherent risks documented could give rise to conclusive and/or suggestive risk characteristics requiring disclosure.
-Those inherent risks entities should evaluate might include, but are not limited to: - a.
-Risk the entity or federal government may have to absorb part or all of the project's private debt; - b.
+By nature, P3s are a form of investment that may also contain debt and equity funding and transfer or share various forms of risk among the P3 partners.
+Reporting entity management should evaluate the structure of each arrangement or transaction, along with the risk/reward composition from each P3 relationship.
+The various forms of inherent risks identified by entity management could give rise to conclusive and/or suggestive risk characteristics requiring disclosure.
+Those inherent risks entities might evaluate include, but are not limited to: - a.
+Risk the entity or federal government as a whole may have to absorb part or all of the project's private debt; - b.
 Risks the entity will not achieve expected returns on its investments in limited partnerships; - c.
 Risks from the transfer of government assets (including intellectual property) into private hands for extended periods of time; - d.
-Risks that the accompanying benefits of a P3 may not be distributed equitably across generations or that the financial costs of the public purpose or public value will not be fulfilled or achieved. - Risks that the accompanying benefits of a public-private partnership as well as risks that may not be distributed equitably across generations the financial costs of the public purpose or public value will not be fulfilled or achieved (SFFAS 49, Par 2).
+Risks that the financial costs of the public purpose or public value will not be fulfilled or will not be achieved; - e.
+Risks that the accompanying benefits of a public-private partnership as well as risks that may not be distributed equitably across generations the financial costs of the public purpose or public value will not be fulfilled or achieved.

-Accordingly, entities would be expected to complete an evaluation of the inherent risks in their P3 agreements or transactions and document their reward and risk composition when ascertaining contractual risks of loss.
+Accordingly, entities would be expected to evaluate the inherent risks in their P3 arrangements or transactions and their risk/reward composition when ascertaining contractual risks of loss.
+Commented [SDN12]: 21 Nov - With the exception of the two staff edits, all edits are as suggested by Treasury (Fiscal Services) via email dated 20 Nov.